Former Porsche CEO denies VW share manipulation in 2008

-STUTTGART, Germany Porsche SE's (PSHG_p.DE) former chief executive denied manipulating Volkswagen (VOWG_p.DE) shares during a failed takeover of VW in 2008 in a trial that revives an earlier scandal at the carmaker battling an emissions-cheating saga.
+STUTTGART, Germany Oct 22 Porsche SE's former chief executive denied manipulating Volkswagen shares during a failed takeover of VW in 2008 in a trial that revives an earlier scandal at the carmaker battling an emissions-cheating saga.

 German prosecutors accuse Wendelin Wiedeking of pursuing plans for the sports car manufacturer to take over much larger VW while making public statements to the contrary.
 His former finance chief Holger Haerter also faces the same charges.